Environmental, Social and Governance (ESG) Practices

 Our recruitment spans through students, junior professionals through senior seasoned executives.
 None of our employees is represented by a labor organization or is a party to a collective bargaining arrangement or expansion orders of such arrangements, with the exception of a small number of employees in France, Spain, Australia and Israel who are covered by mandatory industry-wide collective bargaining agreements in accordance with local law.

 We are extremely proud of our employees.
-In 2023, more than 70 employees (approximately 7.5% of our global workforce) were promoted or assumed new roles within the organization.
-We believe that such vote of confidence is the result of our culture.
+In 2024, 198 employees (approximately 18.0% of our global workforce) were promoted or assumed new roles within the organization.
+We believe that such continued vote of confidence is the result of our culture.

-We offer our employees opportunities to acquire new skills, and to develop through exploration, experience and learning, by providing them learning and development programs.
-We have a dedicated personnel within our Human Resources team, supervised by our executive leadership, who focus, and will continue to focus, on developing learning, training and growth policies and plans, through internal and external platforms, to be made available for our people worldwide.
-The Juno Journey platform, which was implemented in 2022, offered tens of thousands of external learning resources from which each employee could choose for own personal and professional growth path.
-The use of Juno as part of our new-employee induction and training program supported the onboarding of our new hires in 2023, where all new hires used Juno as part of their induction training.
-Over 70% of our employees are actively using the platform.
-We have allocated each employee an annual budget allowing them to attend, on average, 2-3 courses of their choice.
-We continued to create and develop in-house courses and professional sessions covering our products, technology and offering.
+Offering our employees opportunities to acquire new skills, and to develop through exploration, experience and learning, by providing them learning and development programs, remains a priority.
+We have dedicated personnel within our Human Resources team, supervised by our executive leadership, who focus, and will continue to focus, on developing learning, training and growth policies and plans, through internal and external platforms, to be made available for our people worldwide.
+Juno Journey, the online learning platform we implemented in 2022, continues to be valued by our employees, with tens of thousands of external learning resources.
+The platform was recently adopted for onboarding new employees, and professional growth of existing employees.
+We are proud at the employees’ high engagement with over 77% of employees actively engage with the platform, an increase from previous year.
+Each employee receives an annual learning budget allowing them to attend, on average, 2-3 courses of their choice.
+We continued to enhance the platform with professional content, by creating in-house courses and professional sessions covering our products, technology and offering, while also building a competency development program to expand knowledge of our solutions across all teams.

 In an effort to promote candid and effective dialog between employees and their managers with a view to contribute to career development and personal accomplishments, we carried on with our annual review processes for all employees across the world, making the process streamlined and efficient.
-In 2023, employees went through their annual performance review, the vast majority of them within the first two months from the end of 2022, and complete salary review withing the first quarter of 2023.
 Any annual performance and goals review is based on personal individual work and development plan with specific objectives and, if applicable, resource requirements, always attempting to balance between business needs and personal aspirations and targets.

 Board Composition

 We are privileged to have experienced industry-relevant leaders as our members of the Board of Directors.
 The members of our Board of Directors bring years of leadership experience, making it fit for overseeing our organization’s governance and compliance.
 We maintain a majority independent Board of Directors, with five independent directors.
 We believe our Board of Directors demonstrates balanced perspectives of relatively newly appointed directors and required industrial knowledge from the more tenured directors.
-Under the supervision of the NGSC, we previously conducted Board of Directors and Committee evaluation to facilitate an assessment of the performance of the Board of Directors and its Committee and assessing its strengths and weaknesses and laying a foundation for discussion and future improvement.
-3 of our directors self-identify as women or non-binary, and 2 self-identify as members of traditionally underrepresented racial/ethnic groups in their home jurisdiction.
+Under the supervision of the NGSC, we conduct Board of Directors and Committee evaluations to facilitate an assessment of the performance of the Board of Directors and its Committee and assessing its strengths and weaknesses and laying a foundation for discussion and future improvement.

 (*) These statements are based on information available to us as of the date they are made, and are subject to certain risks and uncertainties, some of which are outside of our control.
 While we believe that our current information provides a reasonable basis for these statements, that information may be limited, incomplete or inaccurate.
 Our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all relevant information.
 We may also provide information herein that is not “material” under the federal securities laws for SEC reporting purposes, including information that is informed by various ESG standards and frameworks and the interests of various stakeholders.
 Much of this information is subject to assumptions, estimates or third-party information that is still evolving and subject to change.
 For example, our disclosures based on any standards may change due to revisions in framework requirements, availability of information, changes in our business or applicable government policies, or other factors, some of which may be beyond our control.